JRRS1982/TutorialProjects/reactRedux/README.md

 4. `useDebugValue`
 5. `useEffect`
     - see widgets/src/components for a tonne of notes on this
+    - is is "watching" what is in the second argument i.e [term] in the example above or [term, result.length] would be watching two things.
     - allows function components to use something similar to the lifecycle methods that are provided in class based components.
 See widgets/src/Search of this in use.
     - can configure useEffect hook to run some code automatically in one of three scenarios.
         1. When the component is rendered for the first time only